Lorong Waktu (2019 TV series): Plot

-Lorong Waktu tells the adventures of Ustād Addin, Haji Husin and a young student named Zidan.
-Ustād Addin is a young orphan who is considered a child by Haji Husin and have skills in information technology.
-He then invented a time machine which then took Haji Husin and Zidan on an adventure through the past or the future.
+Lorong Waktu follows the adventures of Ustād Addin, Haji Husin, and a young student named Zidan.
+Ustād Addin, an orphan with a knack for information technology, invents a time machine that transports Haji Husin and Zidan on journeys through the past and future.

-Overall the plot of this animated series is almost similar to the television version that aired from 1999 to 2006.
-The basic differences brought in the animated series include the location of the mosque which was inspired by the Siti Rawani Mosque (it was used as the main location in the first season on TV series before being replaced by the Baitussalam Grand Mosque from season two to six) and the figure of Ustād Addin who is described as a single (as he appeared in the first and second seasons on TV series before marrying Sabrina).
+The animated series closely mirrors its television predecessor, which aired from 1999 to 2006.
+Notable changes in the animated version include the setting of the mosque, initially inspired by the Siti Rawani Mosque (used in the first season of the TV series, later replaced by the Baitussalam Grand Mosque from seasons two to six), and Ustād Addin's character, portrayed as single (similar to his depiction in the first and second seasons of the TV series before marrying Sabrina).

-The depictions of the characters of Haji Husin, Ustād Addin and Zidan also take from the characters on TV series version, each with a likeness similar to Deddy Mizwar, Adjie Pangestu (who played Ustād Addin in the first season in the TV series) and Jourast Jordy.
+The animated depictions of Haji Husin, Ustād Addin, and Zidan are based on their TV series counterparts, resembling Deddy Mizwar, Adjie Pangestu (who played Ustād Addin in the first season of the TV series), and Jourast Jordy, respectively.